PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 This `FilterType` has been "append-only" since 2020, and has passed the point of maintainability.

-I have a proposal for a refactor, but first some examples.
+First some examples, then a proposal for a new approach.

 ### Filter examples

-Here's a filter that returns a trends insight showing the aggregate count of events of type `$pageview` for the last 14 days:
+Here's a filter that returns a "trends" insight showing the aggregate count of events of type `$pageview` for the last 14 days:

 ```json
 {